QubesOS/qubes-doc/about/faq.md

 Please report (via the mailing lists) if you experience this issue, and whether disabling the compositor fixes it for you or not.

+### My HVM in Qubes R4.0 won't let me start/install an OS

+I see a screen popup with SeaBios and 4 lines, last one being "Probing EDD (edd=off to disable!... ok".

+From a `dom0` prompt, enter:

+    qvm-prefs <HVMname> kernel ""

 ----------

 ## Developers